 Am I getting enough sleep?

-- Do I pause when I feel exhausted?
+- Do I pause or take real breaks when I feel exhausted?

 - Can I go home early to get extra sleep when I feel my wellbeing suffering

 - How can I prioritize my physical health over how I think I “should” be?